jason-morgan/boolean3/README.md

 boolean3 represents a substantial re-write of the original boolean package developed by Bear Braumoeller, Ben Goodrich, and Jacob Kline.
-This version was developed by Jason Morhan under the direction of Bear Braumoeller and with support from The Ohio State University's College of Social and Behavioral Sciences.
+This version was developed by Jason Morgan under the direction of Bear Braumoeller and with support from The Ohio State University's College of Social and Behavioral Sciences.